hanwo-ol/GLM2025_2/Answer/LogisticRegression/006_answer.md

 | | | Yes | 6 | 11 |

 a.
 Show that each predictor has a significant effect when used individually without the others.

 b.
 Try to fit a main-effects logistic regression model containing all three predictors.
 Explain why the ML estimate for the effect of lymphocytic infiltration is infinite.

 c.
-Using conditional logistic regression, (i) conduct an exact test for the effect of lymphocytic infiltration, controlling for the other variables; and (ii) find a 95% confidence interval for the effect.
+Using conditional logistic regression,

+(i) conduct an exact test for the effect of lymphocytic infiltration, controlling for the other variables
+(ii) find a 95% confidence interval for the effect.
 Interpret results.

 ---